 - a full suite of tests that you trust – you trust that if the tests all pass in lower environments, then you are ready to push the code to production

 - like minded people that want to focus more time on value delivery and less time on toil

 Sounds easy, but anyone that's needed to set this up from scratch at your company knows it is far from easy.
 But it's often our most challenging accomplishments – the ones where the we had to overcome very difficult obstacles – that fill us with the most pride.
-I'm very excited for the day that we accomplish full continuous delivery at STORD, and we will all be beaming with pride on that day.
+I'm excited to say that we accomplish full continuous delivery at STORD, and I was beaming with pride when we did it!